 Are you looking for a good blog income report in 2022?
 Then, you’ve come to the right place.
 Welcome to our travel blogging income report for January!

 If you’re here for the first time, I’ve been doing these travel blog reports since my wife and I moved to Costa Rica and launched our blog, Blogging Money Life, in August.
 You can check out our original launch video for our blog below.

 If you wonder, “how much do travel bloggers make?” we give you a complete breakdown in this blog’s monthly income report.

-In this monthly blog income report, I cover the metrics of our social media channels and our YouTube channel.
-I also discuss the growth of our email list, all the KPIs for our actual website, and in the end, I do a full breakdown of our income and expenses for our blogging business.
+In this monthly blog income report, I cover our social media and YouTube channels’ metrics.
+I also discuss the growth of our email list and all the KPIs for our actual website, and in the end, I do a full breakdown of our income and expenses for our blogging business.

-Before we get started, a little bit more background on Jas and I. Jas is a very experienced blogger.
+Before we start, here is a little more background on Jas and me.
+Jas is a very experienced blogger.
 She’s been blogging for over 10 years.
 She launched her blog, Miss Millennia Magazine, after graduating from college.

 Over the past 10 years, she has helped many new bloggers make money online by launching and monetizing their blogs with passive income strategies like affiliate marketing, digital products, and sponsored posts.
 Me on the other hand, I’m brand new to blogging.

-I just started in August, so I’ve been going at it for about six months.
+I started in August, so I’ve been going to it for about six months.
 I love analyzing data and consider myself more of a numbers guy.
 My background is mainly former military and building custom homes.

 Jas and I decided to start Blogging Money Life as a project to work on as a couple and help new bloggers grow and monetize their online blogging businesses.